pydio/cells-client/README.md

 ### Persistent Mode

-On your local workstation and typically if you do not have access to the server to create a `Personal Access Token`, you can configure and persist your connection.
+In your local workstation, you can also interactively configure your connection once and store credential locally.

-Furthermore, if you have a keyring that is correctly configured and running on your machine, we transparently use it to avoid storing sensitive information in clear text.
+If you have a keyring that is correctly configured and running on your machine, we transparently use it to avoid storing sensitive information in clear text.
-We have added an helper command to check if the Cells Client can access the keyring without issue, simply run:
+You can simply test if the keyring is present and usable with:

 ```sh
 cec configure check-keyring
 ```

-Default authentication mechanism is a OAuth _Authorization Code_ flow.
+Calling the `cec configure` command let you then choose between the available authentication mechanism.
+For persistent mode, we advise to use the default OAuth _Authorization Code_ flow.

 ```sh
 cec configure oauth
 ```

-You are then guided through a few steps to configure and persist your connection, mainly:
+You are then guided through a few steps to configure and persist your connection.
+Mainly:

 - Enter your server address: the full URL to access your Cells instance, e.g.: `https://files.example.com/`
 - Choose OAuth2 process either by opening a browser or copy/pasting the URL in your browser to get a valid token